University of Mississippi vs Alcorn State University

 The Financial Comparison

-Ten years after enrollment, University of Mississippi graduates earn a median of $50,994 compared to $36,421 at Alcorn State University.
-The payback period is 12.1 years at University of Mississippi versus 135.9 years at Alcorn State University.
+Then look at what that buys.
+Ten years after enrollment, University of Mississippi graduates earn a median $50,994 against $36,421 at Alcorn State University.
+The cost earns itself back in 12.1 years at University of Mississippi and 135.9 years at Alcorn State University.

-Graduates leave University of Mississippi with a median $20,000 in debt versus $27,000 at Alcorn State University.
-The debt-to-earnings ratios are 0.48 and 1.00 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Mississippi owing a median $20,000 versus $27,000 at Alcorn State University.
+Their debt-to-earnings ratios are 0.48 and 1.00 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers